postcss/postcss/docs/api.md

 ### `warning.plugin`

-Contains name of plugin that created this warning.
-When you call [`Node#warn()`], it will fill this property automatically.
+Contains the name of the plugin that created this warning.
+When you call [`Node#warn()`] it will fill this property automatically.

 ```js
 warning.plugin //=> 'postcss-important'